fvarli/laravel-eloquent-factories/README.md

         });
 ```

-After creating migration for tags, I added the following columns which are fundamental requirements.
+After creating a migration for tags, I added the following columns as they are fundamental requirements.

 ```shell
 php artisan make:migration create_tags